 - during a plant fire (smoke from fires); etc.

 Other sources may include the use of charcoal fire grills in confined spaces (e.g. tents).
-Poorly installed domestic gas heating appliances and incomplete combustion of butane and propane (e.g. in caravans) may lead to sub-acute, chronic or occult poisoning.
+Poorly installed domestic gas heating appliances and incomplete combustion of butane and propane (e.g. in caravans) may lead to sub-acute, chronic, or occult poisoning.

-Who are at Risk from CO poisoning?
+Who is at Risk from Carbon Monoxide Poisoning?

-Symptoms and Health Effects for CO poisoning
+Symptoms and Health Effects of Carbon Monoxide poisoning

 Breathing CO can cause headaches, dizziness, vomiting, and nausea.
 If CO levels are high enough, one may become unconscious and even die.
 Exposure to moderate and high levels of CO over long periods of time has also been linked with an increased risk of heart disease.
 People who survive severe CO poisoning may suffer long-term health problems.
-Sleeping or drunk people can even die from CO poisoning before showing any symptoms.
+Sleeping or drunk people can even die from carbon monoxide poisoning before showing any symptoms.

-Delayed features of Carbon Monoxide
+Delayed Features of Carbon Monoxide Poisoning